gluckzhang/foPreprocessor/README.md

 # Project Info
 This is an Eclipse project, you can import and run it in your Eclipse.
 Or directly read my screenshots as follows.
 I used Spoon to transform java codes in this project, you can see Spoon's introduction as follows.

+#Simplifying Assumptions
+This prototype only handles one-dimensional array reading or writing operations.

-# How to achieve this prototype
+# How to Achieve This Prototype

 ![](docs/images/FoPreprocessor.png)

-# Testing results
+# Testing Results

 ![](docs/images/TestJavaFile.png)